 Have a military connection?
 You have our full attention.

 Our Library provides an environment that encourages intellectual and cultural endeavors; an ongoing pursuit of answers; and personal growth.
 We have more than 180,000 volumes including books, serials, microforms, videos, and CDs as well as access to volumes throughout a large network of local and college libraries.

 Resources to Help You Succeed

-Long before you register for your first semester of classes, you'll be assigned an academic advisor who will meet with you and discuss your educational goals.
+The summer before you begin classes, you'll be assigned an academic advisor who will meet with you and discuss your educational goals.

-You are more than a number at SAU, so don't be surprised when your advisor starts asking questions about you -- where you're from, what you find interesting, how your transition to college life is going, and how we can contribute to a successful first year experience.
+You are more than a number at SAU, so don't be surprised when your advisor starts asking questions about you – where you're from, what you find interesting, how your transition to college life is going, and how we can help you have a successful first year experience.
 Your advisor will walk you through general education requirements, suggest a four-year plan of study that leads to graduation, and help you figure out a schedule that works for you.

 In addition to working with your advisor, you will take New Student Seminar, an extended orientation course.
 It's designed to teach you effective time management; note-taking and test taking skills; and inform you about campus resources and academic policies.